-More than two billion people across the world lack adequate sanitation causing the spread of infectious diseases and hygiene-related deaths.
+Over two billion people across the world lack adequate sanitation, causing the spread of infectious diseases and hygiene-related deaths.

-Tragically, 1.4 million children under the age of five die each year due to preventable childhood infectious diseases.
+Tragically, 1.4 million children under the age of five die each year because of preventable childhood infectious diseases.
 Globally, diarrhoea and pneumonia are among the leading causes of childhood deaths.
 Nearly as many children die from these two diseases as from AIDS, malaria, measles, meningitis and tetanus combined.

 “Half of the 9,000 children that are estimated to die from diseases such as diarrhoea and pneumonia everyday in our poorest countries could be saved by the routine use of handwashing with soap.”

 Professor Martyn Jeggo, Director of Health Programs, Soap Aid

 The World Health Organisation and UNICEF Integrated Global Action Plan for Pneumonia and Diarrhoea (GAPPD) aims to end preventable child deaths by 2025.
 A key recommendation for the prevention and treatment of pneumonia and diarrhoea is handwashing with soap.

 Research has shown that handwashing with soap is vital to improving the health and development of children in disadvantaged communities, and can reduce the number of diarrhoea cases by over 40 per cent.

 Hand hygiene has a dramatic impact on preventing deaths and illnesses caused by trachoma, worm infections, chronic malnutrition, swine flu, pneumonia, SARs, neo-mortality and diarrhoea.